riduanur2003/Terraform/wizlabs/lab1/readme.md

 in this project we will create a VPC and create few resources

-Task Details
+<h1>Task Details</h1>h

-Sign into AWS Management Console
+1.Sign into AWS Management Console

-Create a VPC
+2. Create a VPC

-Create and attach an Internet Gateway with custom VPC
+3. Create and attach an Internet Gateway with custom VPC

-Create a Public and Private Subnet
+4. Create a Public and Private Subnet

-Configure the Public subnet to enable auto-assign public IPv4 address
+5. Configure the Public subnet to enable auto-assign public IPv4 address

-Create a Route Table for the Public subnet
+6. Create a Route Table for the Public subnet

-Create security groups
+7. Create security groups

-Create a Bastion Host (Publicly accessible EC2 Instance)
+8. Create a Bastion Host (Publicly accessible EC2 Instance)

-Create an Endpoint instance (Privately accessible EC2 instance)
+9. Create an Endpoint instance (Privately accessible EC2 instance)

-SSH into Endpoint instance (Privately accessible) through Bastion host
+10. SSH into Endpoint instance (Privately accessible) through Bastion host

-Create a VPC endpoint for S3, attach it to the Private subnet's Route table.
+11. Create a VPC endpoint for S3, attach it to the Private subnet's Route table.

-List all the S3 Bucket and its objects
+12. List all the S3 Bucket and its objects

-Validation of the lab.
+13. Validation of the lab.

-Deleting AWS Resources.
+14. Deleting AWS Resources.